-UNS Energy has worked with the Edison Electric Institute (EEI), the American Gas Association (AGA), institutional investors and other member utilities to develop reporting metrics that provide guidance in assessing Environmental, Social, and Governance (ESG) risks for each reporting utility.
+UNS Energy has worked with the Edison Electric Institute (EEI), the American Gas Association (AGA), institutional investors and other member utilities to develop reporting metrics that provide guidance in assessing Environmental, Social, and Governance (ESG) risks.
 UNS Energy is providing this information for customers, investors and other stakeholders seeking information about our ESG and sustainability performance.

 UNS Energy is a subsidiary of Fortis, Inc., a leader in the North American regulated electric and gas utility industry.
 Fortis primarily provides transmission and distribution services, and few of its subsidiaries own generating resources.
-Fortis’ transmission, distribution, and other energy assets represent 92 percent of its total assets, with the remaining 8 percent associated with generation primarily owned by UNS Energy subsidiaries.
-As a result, UNS Energy produces approximately 93 percent of Fortis’ fossil based generation and associated air emissions.
+Fortis’ transmission, distribution, and other energy assets represent 93 percent of its total assets, with the remaining 7 percent associated with generation primarily owned by UNS Energy subsidiaries.

 A major component of UNS Energy’s sustainability strategy is energy resource diversification.
-The TEP Integrated Resource Plan and UES Integrated Resource Plan demonstrate how both companies are planning to build cleaner, more flexible resource portfolios.
+The TEP Integrated Resource Plan (IRP) and UNSE Integrated Resource Plan demonstrate how both companies are planning to build cleaner, more flexible resource portfolios.